t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 : StarlingX adds new management services to OpenStack by leveraging building blocks such as Ceph for distributed storage, Kubernetes for orchestration.
 The new services are for management of configuration (enabling auto-discovery and configuration), faults, hosts (enabling host failure detection and auto-recovery), services (providing high availability through service redundancy and multi-path communication) and software (enabling updates).

 Edge cloud applications:
-: An edge computing platform may support a wide range of use cases.
+: An Edge Computing platform may support a wide range of use cases.
 E.g., autonomous vehicles, industrial automation and robotics, cloud RAN, metering and monitoring, mobile HD video, content delivery, healthcare imaging and diagnostics, caching and surveillance, augmented/virtual reality, small cell services for high density locations (stadiums), universal CPE applications, retail.

 ### Related Projects